jentery/engl391/exam1.md

 The exam is *open-book*, meaning you are allowed to use your notes, assigned readings, the library, and the internet to respond to the questions.

-You do *not* need to refer to anything other than English 391 lectures (including your notes), the "Video Game Documentation" media collection (in Brightspace), and "Genre in Literary Traditions" and "Rhetorical Genre Studies," by Anis S. Bawarshi and Mary Jo Reiff, to correctly answer the exam questions and earn an A+ (90-100) on the exam.
+You are *not* expected to refer to anything other than English 391 lectures (including your notes), the "Video Game Documentation" media collection (in Brightspace), and "Genre in Literary Traditions" and "Rhetorical Genre Studies," by Anis S. Bawarshi and Mary Jo Reiff.

 ## Download the Exam